Frequently Asked Questions

 Can I switch my registration from one race to another?

 You may change your race until the race sells out.
-You will be charged a $20 service fee plus the balance of the registration fee if you are moving up a race.
-You will be charged a $20 service fee if you are moving down a race.
+You will be charged a $20 service fee plus the difference of the registration cost based on the date and time you are making the change.
 Click here to sign in and change your race online.

 What happens if I register and then am unable to participate?